fleetdm/fleet/handbook/business-operations/README.md

 ### Run international commission payroll
 1. Follow the steps in [run US commission payroll](https://fleetdm.com/handbook/business-operations#run-us-commission-payroll) to have the commission amounts approved by the CRO.
-2. After the amounts are approved in the 'Monthly commission payroll party', navigate to Help > Ask a question in Plane to request a commission payment for the teammate.
+2. After the amounts are approved in the "Monthly commission payroll party", navigate to Help > Ask a question in Plane to request a commission payment for the teammate.
 3. Send a message using the following template
     ```
     Hello,